 Chris has been a fan of the World of Darkness (WoD) game lines for almost two decades, and has played almost every game from WoD and Chronicles of Darkness (CofD).
 He fully admits to being more of a fan of CofD these days, and has written extensive fan settings for Manchester, UK, and Venice, Italy.

 Sam spent her childhood terrified of Dracula before she turned to the dark side and became fascinated by her fears, developing an interest in dark literature and aesthetics.
 In her late teens she emerged as a goth, to no one’s surprise.
-She’ll watch any horror movie, including the atrocious ones.
+She’ll watch any scary movie, including the atrocious ones.
 She’s not so much a wargamer, preferring forum-based and tabletop roleplay.
-Other passions are alternative fashion, graveyard photography, morbid/medical curios and vintage.
+Other passions are alternative fashion, morbid/medical curios and history.

 Her modelling/photography work is largely inspired by horror, occult fantasy and retro erotica.
 On Darker Days she serves as semi-regular writer and co-host.

 James didn’t get in to horror until university when they were given a pre-generated character for Mage, a Celestial Chorus priest of Dagon.
 Since then they have begun a slow and meandering journey through horror, catching a lot of the cultural touchstones all out of order.